adhisetyatuhu/go-roadmap/README.md

 # go-roadmap

-Based on the provided Golang curriculum, here is a simple overview:

 This 12-week Golang curriculum is designed as a journey to take a developer from a novice level to proficiency.
 The course is structured into distinct modules that build upon each other, combining theoretical knowledge with practical application.

 ### Curriculum Breakdown